 In general, I can say there are good months and bad months, nothing is ever predictable and I cannot count on one thing only.
 I feel very fortunate to be able to do this job and give thanks everyday for this incredible life I live.
 The money is important, but I know I will never get rich doing psytrance, and no one else will either probably.
 However, the amount of experiences and travels definitely make for a very happy and exciting life.
 I have learned so much from this job, which has become a way of life, and I couldn’t t imagine doing anything else at the moment!

-How do you deal with dodgy people in the music industry?
+Have you dealt with dodgy promoters in the past?

 Thanks once again.
 Anything to add before we finish off?